For Press

 - On February 24, 2026, Gardyn’s post stated firmware master.619; per CISA Update A, the fix for CVE-2025-29631 is in master.622 (released after master.619).

-- Per the researcher’s repository, initial vendor disclosure was October 14, 2025; CERT/CC disclosure was December 11, 2025; the unauthenticated /api/users endpoint stopped responding on December 18, 2025; the Azure IoT Hub administrative credential was rotated on January 22, 2026.
+- Per the same repository, the unauthenticated /api/users endpoint stopped responding on December 18, 2025; the Azure IoT Hub administrative credential was rotated on January 22, 2026.

-- Per the researcher’s repository, the Azure IoT Hub administrative credential (CVE-2025-1242) had been reachable since at least May 2019.
+- Per the same repository, the Azure IoT Hub administrative credential (CVE-2025-1242) had been reachable since at least May 2019.

 On-record quotes